SkoolNotes/Taproot/2020BIO101/KBBIO101CentralDogma.md

 	 - RNA is moved to the place that the protein can be made from the instructions
  - This is done through transcription and translation
  - DNA and RNA are very close aside from Uracil and Thymine
+	 - Both of the codes are formed by patterns of charges
  -